 You may need to wear a sling, splint, or cast for about 2 to 3 weeks while your elbow heals.
+If your provider recommends it, you should move your elbow to avoid stiffness.
 Depending on how badly it is sprained, you may need to work with a physical therapist who will show you stretching and strengthening exercises.

 Most people recover completely from a simple elbow sprain in about 4 weeks.

 Call your provider if: